Individual Integrated Fighting System: Pistol belt

+Ammunition cases

-The ALICE system small arms munitions pouch (Case, Small Arms Ammunition [NSN 8465-00-001-6482]) is also frequently used in conjunction with the IIFS to enable the carriage of additional small arms munitions.
-This is especially true with grenadiers (M203 grenade launcher operators) utilizing the 40mm ammunition carrying vest, which has no provisions for carrying 5.56mm magazines.
+The ALICE system small arms munitions pouch (case, small arms ammunition [NSN 8465-00-001-6482]) is also frequently used in conjunction with the IIFS to enable the carriage of additional small arms munitions.
+This is especially true with grenadiers (for example, M203 grenade launcher operators) utilizing the IIFS 40mm grenade vest, which has no provisions for carrying 5.56mm magazines.

+Buttpacks

-During Operation Just Cause in the year 1989, and later Operation Desert Storm in the year 1991, the M-1967 Modernized Load-Carrying Equipment (MLCE) field pack (Field Pack [NSN 8465-00-935-6825]) is resurrected for use with the IIFS system.
-A modified olive green version of the pack, sometimes referred to by soldiers as a butt pack, has been utilized for a three-day training pack, in conjunction with the ALICE system, yet was not a designated component of it.
-The IIFS variant is manufactured in the Woodland camouflage pattern and retains the same National Stock Number.
-The training pack also retains the same National Stock Number.
+During Operation Just Cause in the year 1989, and later Operation Desert Storm in the year 1991, the M-1967 Modernized Load-carrying Equipment (MLCE) system's field pack (field pack [NSN 8465-00-935-6825]) was issued for use with the IIFS system.
+Designated the 'Training Field Pack', it is a modified olive green version of the pack, sometimes referred to by soldiers as a buttpack, has been utilized for a three-day training pack (typically in conjunction with the ALICE system, yet was not a designated component of it).

-As primary component of the IIFS the tactical load carrying vest (Vest, Tactical Load Carrying [NSN 8415-01-317-1622]) is constructed of a seven-ounce nylon fabric printed in the Woodland camouflage pattern and weighs 1.8 pounds empty.
-The tactical load carrying vest is compatible with the standard individual equipment belt.
-The individual equipment belt is secured to the tactical load-carrying vest with 10 belt loops that use both hook and pile fasteners and snaps.
-The tactical load carrying vest has four permanently attached ammunition pockets that can carry six 30-round cartridge magazines for the M16 assault rifle.
-The pocket covers are secured by one snap and a strip of hook and pile.
-A pull tab is used to open the pocket.
-Located directly below the ammunition pockets are two pockets, designed to hold the M67 fragmentation grenade, they will also hold handcuffs should a member of the US Army Military Police Corps or USAF Security Forces be wearing the vest.
-The shoulders are protected by 1/2 inch [1.27 cm] foam padding.
-The tactical load carrying vest closes in front with two chest straps using plastic quick release buckles.
-Two 2 inch [5.71 cm] webbing and two D-Rings sewn to the back of the tactical load carrying vest can be used as equipment attachment points.